top of page

 Author, Officiant, Advocate, Teacher, Preacher, Speaker

 Rabbi Heather Miller is the founder of Keeping It Sacred, a global community dedicated to the intrepid exploration of sacred texts, the practice of meaningful rituals, and the unwavering pursuit of social justice.
 She has demonstrated her knowledgeable, relatable, warm, and accessible spiritual leadership since 2008.
-On any given day, she can be found around town officiating weddings, studying Talmud, speaking on any of a number of topics to various groups, meeting with community members, working on social justice, or writing her next book.
+On any given day, she can be found around town officiating weddings, studying Talmud, speaking on any of a number of topics to various groups, meeting with community members, working on social justice, writing her next book, or enjoying quality time with her wife, Melissa, and their two kids.

 She genuinely loves mining Jewish sacred texts for timeless wisdom that deepens the meaning in her life; and she loves sharing what she learns with others.
 Her exploration of Jewish ethics has led her to be a strong advocate for social justice and she actively engages in solidarity work for a variety of causes.